Courses

 MATH 2321.
 Calculus 3 for Science and Engineering.
 (4 Hours)

 Extends the techniques of calculus to functions of several variables; introduces vector fields and vector calculus in two and three dimensions.
 Topics include lines and planes, 3D graphing, partial derivatives, the gradient, tangent planes and local linearization, optimization, multiple integrals, line and surface integrals, the divergence theorem, and theorems of Green and Stokes with applications to science and engineering and several computer lab projects.
-Requires prior completion of MATH 1342 or MATH 1252.
+Prior completion of Calculus 2 is strongly recommended.

 Attribute(s): NUpath Formal/Quant Reasoning